Army MOS 18x: Your Fast Track to Special Forces

 Weapons Sergeant (MOS 18B)

-As a Weapons Sergeant, you’ll become an expert in a wide array of weapons systems.
-Your duties include:
+As a Weapons Sergeant, you will become an authority on a wide variety of weapons systems.

-• Mastering U.S. and foreign small arms, crew-served weapons, and anti-tank weapons
+• Mastering both U.S. and foreign small arms, crew-served weapons, and anti-tank systems

-• Planning and conducting weapons training for team members and partner forces
+• Planning and executing weapons training for your team and allied forces

-• Advising on weapon selection for specific missions
+• Providing guidance on weapon choices for particular missions

 Engineer Sergeant (MOS 18C)

-Engineer Sergeants are the construction and demolition experts of Special Forces teams.
-In this role, you’ll:
+Engineer Sergeants are the construction and demolition professionals within Special Forces teams.

-• Design and build field fortifications, bridges, and other structures
+• Design and construct field fortifications, bridges, and various structures

-• Train team members and partner forces in engineering tasks
+• Train team members and partner forces in engineering functions

-• Conduct reconnaissance of roads, airfields, and urban areas
+• Conduct reconnaissance of roads, airstrips, and urban areas

 Medical Sergeant (MOS 18D)

-As a Medical Sergeant, you’ll be responsible for the health and well-being of your team and local populations.
-Your duties include:
+As a Medical Sergeant, you are responsible for the health and welfare of your team and the local population.

-• Providing emergency and routine medical care in austere environments
+• Providing both emergency and routine medical care in challenging environments

-• Conducting medical training for team members and partner forces
+• Conducting medical training for your team and allied forces

 • Managing medical supplies and equipment